Skip to content

 helm install cert-manager jetstack/cert-manager --namespace cert-manager --create-namespace --version v1.9.1

-Create an issuer to LetsEncrypt, I use the DNS resolver in Azure:
+Make an Issuer to LetsCrypt, I use the DNS Resolver in Azure:

 apiVersion: cert-manager.io/v1